-Data-assembly of the Table was closed on June 26th 2010.
+Data-assembly of the Table was closed on July 17th 2009.
 While we have taken a considerable effort to detect and read a large number of modularization methods, obviously the above list is extremely far from being complete.
 We would like to deeply apologize to all respectful colleagues, whose methods and significant efforts have been inadvertedly omitted from this list in this voluminous and extremely fast-growing field.
-Comparison of the methods was helped by the reviews of Newman (2004b), Danon et al. (2005), Fortunato and Castellano (2009), Habib and Paul (2010), Li et al. (2010c) and Fortunato (2010).
+Comparison of the methods was helped by the reviews of Newman (2004b), Danon et al. (2005), Fortunato and Castellano (2007) and Fortunato (2009).
 35 clustering algorithms have been nicely reviewed and clustered to a network by Jain et al. (2004).
-Several algorithms were compared by Lancichinetti and Fortunato (2009b), Leskovec et al. (2010) and Tibély et al. (2010).
-The modularity maximization methods were critically assessed by Good et al. (2010).
 Where more than one references are given, notes and numbers in the columns may refer to only one or a few of them.
 In case of multiple values separated with commas, each of them is referring to different reference(s).
 N.A. = data not available.

-aAt the column "Complete data-set" a "+" sign means that the method used all data from the original data set.
-The "" sign denotes that some of the original data were deleted or comprised (like at coarse-graining methods), or the analysis was a fully local method using only a sub-segment of the original network.
+^aAt the column "Complete data-set" a "+" sign means that the method used all data from the original data set.
+The "-" sign denotes that some of the original data were deleted or comprised (like at coarse-graining methods), or the analysis was a fully local method using only a sub-segment of the original network.
 If both signs are present, some of the methods used all original data, while others not.
 Note, that many currently available network data are, in fact, only samples of a larger data-set, and in this sense, even the "+" methods use only a partial information.
 A detailed elucidation of the effects of sampling biases on modularization awaits further analysis (for an initial study see Lusseau et al., 2008).

 b"Weighted graph" and "Directed graph" notes, if the method uses the additional information of weights or directedness for determining the modules.
-Some of the methods marked as "" in these columns were applied to weighted and directed networks, but did not use these properties for the refinement of the modular structure.
+Some of the methods marked as "-" in these columns were applied to weighted and directed networks, but did not use these properties for the refinement of the modular structure.

-""Number of modules" is "parameter dependent", if the maximal number of modules does not derived "automatic"-ally from the method.
+[&]quot;Number of modules" is "parameter dependent", if the maximal number of modules does not derived "automatic"-ally from the method.

-d"Assignment of modules" is "refined", if the method gives a continuous scale for all links and nodes as their assignment to various modules (fuzzy clustering/partition), and "yes/no", if only a decisive "yes" or "no" answer (hard/crisp community clustering/partition) is given.
+d"Assignment of modules" is "refined", if the method gives a continuous scale for all links and elements as their assignment to various modules (fuzzy clustering/partition), and "yes/no", if only a decisive "yes" or "no" answer (hard/crisp community clustering/partition) is given.

-evOverlaps' notes, if the method calculates overlaps between modules.
-If the method had a "yes/no" assignment, the existence of overlaps means that certain nodes/links were assigned to multiple modules simultaneously with an equal weight.
+e"Overlaps" notes, if the method calculates overlaps between modules.
+If the method had a "yes/no" assignment, the existence of overlaps means that certain elements/edges were assigned to multiple modules simultaneously with an equal weight.

-f"Speed" refers to the computational speed (computational complexity) of the method, where symbol z denotes the number of nodes.
-To simplify the formulas and help comparison, many times it was assumed that z is roughly equal to the number of links, i.e. the method is applied to sparse networks.
+f"Speed" refers to the computational speed (computational complexity) of the method, where symbol n denotes the number of elements.
+To simplify the formulas and help comparison, many times it was assumed that n is roughly equal to the number of edges, i.e. the method is applied to sparse networks.

-gNumbers in the "Test modules" column refer to the fraction of correctly identified nodes in the model network proposed by Girvan and Newman (2002) having four communities with 32 links each having 16 number of neighbors in average, half of them being intra-modular and the other half of the nodes pointing towards other modules.
+^gNumbers in the "Test modules" column refer to the fraction of correctly identified elements in the model network proposed by Girvan and Newman (2002) having four communities with 32 links each having 16 number of neighbors in average, half of them being intra-modular and the other half of the elements pointing towards other modules.

-hThe "Zachary network" column gives the number of misplaced members of Zachary's karate club (Zachary, 1977), where the hidden modular division was later exposed by a real split, which made this network a gold-standard for the assessment of module determination methods (Girvan and Newman, 2002).
+^hThe "Zachary network" column gives the number of misplaced members of Zachary's karate club (Zachary, 1977), where the hidden modular division was later exposed by a real split, which made this network a gold-standard for the assessment of module determination methods (Girvan and Newman, 2002).
 Values in parentheses refer to the number of overlapping values, which are not real misplacements.